abc1199281/MIPS_sim/README.md

 ## Motivation

-While learning [Computer Organization [1]](https://www.google.com/books/edition/_/2-izngEACAAJ?sa=X&ved=2ahUKEwiep9asqaL9AhXEiFwKHcKiDeoQre8FegQILRAa), it seemed like I know every block's behaviour but I was still confused sometimes about how they all connected with each other and actually works perfectly.
+While learning [Computer Organization [1]](https://www.google.com/books/edition/_/2-izngEACAAJ?sa=X&ved=2ahUKEwiep9asqaL9AhXEiFwKHcKiDeoQre8FegQILRAa), it seemed like I know every block's behaviour but I was still confused sometimes about how they all connected with each other and actually work perfectly.

 At this moment, practice is essential to solidify and verify the understanding of theory.
 I developed a simple CPU simulator and corresponding assembler in this repository to verify my understanding.
 With this testing platform, I can finally confirm my understanding regarding Computer Organization.